Preventive Maintenance: Systematic, Conditional-Based & Forecast

 The main drawback of the systematic preventive maintenance is the difficulty to determine the frequency of the needed operations/multiple transactions.

-The condition-based preventive maintenance requires the monitoring of a machine’s functioning or of significant parameters for a certain operation, integrating the resulting actions.
+The condition-based PM requires the monitoring of a machine’s functioning or of significant parameters for a certain operation, integrating the resulting actions.

-The condition-based preventive maintenance is supposed to overcome the disadvantages of the routine maintenance.
+The condition-based PM is supposed to overcome the disadvantages of the routine maintenance.
 It doesn’t require any other additional knowledge than the tolerance limit of the considered physical quantity threshold.

-The condition-based preventive maintenance can be continued with the permanent record of the selected parameters or discontinued with the periodic measurements of these parameters.
+The condition-based PM can be continued with the permanent record of the selected parameters or discontinued with the periodic measurements of these parameters.

 Preventive Maintenance Forecast

-The preventive maintenance forecast is performed according to the extrapolated estimates of the analysis and the evaluation of the significant parameters of a machine’s degradation.
+The preventative maintenance forecast is performed according to the extrapolated estimates of the analysis and the evaluation of the significant parameters of a machine’s degradation.